 What Is the Statute of Limitations in Pennsylvania?

-In Pennsylvania, the timeframe in which you must file a medical malpractice lawsuit is two years.
+In most cases in Pennsylvania, the timeframe in which you must file a medical malpractice lawsuit is two years.
 You have two years to file a medical malpractice lawsuit if you know or reasonably should have known:

 - That you had been injured.